-“Hang on a minute” you say - "branding is a part of marketing, so how can it possibly come before it?”
+“Hang on a minute,” you say, “branding is part of marketing, so how can it possibly come before it?”
 Spot on!
-Technically the question doesn’t make sense, but we wanted to grab your attention so that we can point out a common marketing oversight, and help you to maximise the effectiveness of your marketing.
+Technically, the question doesn’t make sense, but we wanted to grab your attention, point out a common marketing oversight and, in doing so, help you maximise the effectiveness of your marketing.

 The interesting thing is that it doesn’t have to cost more to create significantly higher business value or improved longer-term sales.
 It does, however, take branding knowhow.

 If you’d like to develop a strong brand foundation as part of a well-crafted brand strategy, with branding at its heart, please get in touch to discuss aligning your branding and marketing.

 3/73 Troy Tce